 Alexander Te Pohe is a Māori trans man living on Whadjuk Noongar land.
 He writes young adult fiction and poetry.
 In 2019 Alexander was a Hot Desk Fellow at Centre for Stories.
-Since then, his work has been published in Centre for Stories second anthology To Hold The Clouds: Emerging Writers From Perth.
-Alexander has also been published in Djed Press, Tiger Moth Review, in Emerging Writers’ e/merge, and as part of Centre for Stories’ Journal.
+Since then, his work has been published in Centre for Stories’ anthology To Hold The Clouds.
+His work also appears in Djed Press, Tiger Moth Review, and in Emerging Writers’ e/merge.
 Additionally, Alexander reviews young adult books for Rabble Books and Games.
-He particularly focuses on books by Black and Indigenous authors and authors of colour.
-Alexander was an artist in the 2019 National Young Writers’ Festival.
-In 2020 Alexander was an artist in the 2020 Emerging Writers’ Festival.
+He particularly focuses on books by Blak and Indigenous authors and authors of colour.
+Alexander was an artist in the 2019 National Young Writers’ Festival and in 2020 he was an artist in the 2020 Emerging Writers’ Festival.
 He has also presented in Centre for Stories’ Breaking The Glass Slipper and in Third Culture Kids as part of the Centre for Stories’ 2020 Side Walks festival.
 Alexander is passionate about young adult fiction and poetry and using his work to represent Māori trans people like himself.
-Alexander’s pronouns are he/him/his.
+Akexander’s pronouns are he/him/his.

 Miriam Wei Wei Lo

 Miriam Wei Wei Lo What does it mean to write?
 What options do we have while we inhabit, for a brief span of time, this material reality that could include mysterious invisible dimensions?
 These are some of the questions Miriam Wei Wei Lo asks when she writes.